There are some helpful things to know about your academic status as you begin your college journey.

 Note: You may view the Undergraduate

-Catalog online or purchase one at the Co-op Store in the HUB.
+Catalog online.
 Be sure to read the “Academics Policies and Requirements for Graduation” sections.
 Not doing so puts you at risk of not graduating.
 Review the section about your major, too.
 You are

 considered responsible for seeking out and knowing this information.
 Retain the